Domain Spoofing

 2. Secure Your Domain Registration:

-• Enable domain locking (Registrar Lock) to prevent unauthorized transfer or changes to your domain’s registration details without additional verification.
+• Enable domain locking (Registrar Lock) to prevent unauthorized transfers or changes to your domain’s registration details without additional verification.

-• Choose a reputable domain registrar with strict security practices.
+• Choose a reputable domain registrar with strict security policies.

 • Use WHOIS privacy services to hide your domain registration details from the public, reducing the risk of being targeted by attackers.